purity-portfolio/NGL-fractionation-train-simulation/README.md

-# NGL-fractionation-train-simulation
-This repo contains an Aspen HYSYS simulation design of a natural gas fractionation process
+# NGL Fractionation Train — Aspen HYSYS Process Simulation

+Simulating the separation of natural gas liquids from crude wellhead gas using a three-column distillation train, built entirely in Aspen HYSYS with the Peng-Robinson equation of state.

+## Flowsheet Overview